Uber & Lyft Accident Lawyer in Kansas City, MO

-Rideshare services such as Lyft and Uber have become widely used by consumers across the country.
-As convenient means of transportation that are often more affordable than taxi services, Uber and Lyft work by connecting smart phone users instantly to available drivers in their area.
-Although customers pay fees in exchange for this service, there is no guarantee they will receive a safe ride – especially when negligence is involved.
+Rideshare services such as Lyft and Uber are widely used by consumers across the country.
+Although customers pay fees in exchange for this service, there is no guarantee they will receive a safe ride.

-At DiPasquale Moore, our Kansas City personal injury lawyers draw from decades of collective experience to protect the rights of victims who have suffered preventable injuries in all types of car accidents, including wrecks involving rideshare operators like Uber and Lyft.
-Due to the unique nature of these services, and unique factors involved in the accidents and damages they can cause, these cases demand the attention of proven attorneys who know how to secure the compensation victims deserve.
+DiPasquale Moore draws from decades of collective experience to protect the rights of victims who have suffered preventable injuries in all types of car accidents, including wrecks involving rideshare operators like Uber and Lyft.
+Due to the unique factors involved in these accidents, these cases demand the attention of proven attorneys who know how to secure the compensation victims deserve.

 Why Choose DiPasquale Moore?